shayanderson/drone/README.md

 > When the `flash()` helper function is called a session with be started automatically if required

-The true power of flash messages is the use of templates, for example in the `index.php` file set a flash message template:
+The true power of flash messages is the use of templates, for example in the `_app/com/xap.bootstrap.php` file set a flash message template:
 ```php
 // sets template for flash message group 'error'
 \Drone\Flash::template('error', '<div class="error">{$message}</div>');